newhuo-tech/hk-docs_rm/source/index.html.md

 }
 ```

-Once the Websocket connection is established, Huobi server will periodically send "ping" message at 20s interval, with an integer inside.
+Once the Websocket connection is established, New Huo server will periodically send "ping" message at 20s interval, with an integer inside.

 ```json
 {